 While SharePoint is first love, Todd isn’t a one-trick pony, he also works with other technologies like PowerShell, SQL Server, Office 365, OneDrive, and Azure AD.
 He spends his days consulting on various Microsoft Cloud technologies.

 Derek is passionate about building visually appealing and intuitive applications, going beyond the development of efficient navigation structures to create interfaces and organizational structures that encourage and facilitate content authoring.

-He has 20 years of industry experience building customized intranets, extranets, and public facing websites based on the Microsoft stack.
+He has over 20 years of industry experience building customized intranets, extranets, and public facing websites based on the Microsoft stack.
 He specializes in front-end development and visual design/branding of SharePoint and Office 365.
 He brings a design eye to Sympraxis in addition to augmenting our development chops, information architecture, content architecture, and collaboration strategy skills.
 He also enjoys working closely with his clients and has a knack at quickly understand their business drivers and the “why” behind the project.
 He often describes his role as the “technical therapist” bridging the communication gap between designers, internal IT staff, and the end users.

 Emily is a lifelong learner.
 She is a passionate advocate for seamless user experiences- specializing in information architecture and user experience (UX master certified by Nielsen Norman Group).
 Emily is a recipient of the Microsoft MVP award for Office Apps and Services and a member of the Microsoft 365 Patterns and Practices team.
 She thrives on building accessible structures to help people find what they are looking for and better understand their surroundings.